AndreiMz/crawler/README.md

 TBD improvements in data acquisition:
 * improve data quality, remove garbage data
 * speed it up
-* find efficient way to generally distinguish address syntax from other data
+* get address data set and train a NLP model to extract from html text addresses
 * normalize and sanitize data

 Runtimes: